AshFahim/car-safety-arduino-project/README.md

 - Infrared (IR) Sensor
 - Motor Controller Module (L298N)
 - Various LEDs and buzzers

+Libraries used:
+-Arduino-LiquidCrystal-I2C-library
+-DHT-sensor-library

   The system performs the following tasks:
 1. **Obstacle Detection**: Utilizes the ultrasonic distance sensor to detect obstacles in front of the car.
 It adjusts the car's movement to avoid collisions.

 2. **Gas Level Monitoring**: Monitors the gas sensor's analog input to detect harmful gas levels.
 If the gas value exceeds a threshold, the car stops and displays a warning message.